bbc/goworkshop/README.md

     "ShortURL": "http://localhost:8080/1"
 }
 ```
-4. Avoid generating short URLs for duplicate URLs
-5. Accept a shortened URL and redirect to correct URL
+4. Accept `HTTP:GET` to "/1" and redirect to the correct URL

 Stretch goals:
+1. Avoid generating short URLs for duplicate URLs
-1. Store key/values in a local JSON database
+2. Store key/values in a local JSON database
+3. Delete URL from local database (HTTP:DELETE)
-2. Count times the URL has been decoded
+4. Count times the URL has been decoded
-3. Delete URL from local database
-4. Make the encoded URL "cryptographically secure"
+5. Make the encoded URL "cryptographically secure"

 ## Running